We have been preaching the gospel of clean beauty for over 25 years.

 What makes roman chamomile so special is its high ester count which sits around 80%, very few essential oils have such a high percentage of esters.

 The really unique thing about these esters is that they are adaptogenic, meaning they respond to how the body is feeling.
-For instance, if the body is warm or cold, or if it needs uplifting or sedating, esters help bring the body back into balance; promoting peace and harmony within the body.
+For instance, if the body is warm or cold or needs uplifting or sedating, esters help bring the body back into balance; promoting peace and harmony within the body.
 It also offers emotional stability and induces a gentleness of spirit in very stressful times.

 So what’s the big deal about chamomile?
-It’s an anti-phlogistic – meaning it reduces inflammation and fever, as well as being an excellent wound healer and it is extremely calming.
+It’s an anti-phlogistic – meaning it reduces inflammation and fever and is an excellent wound healer, and it is extremely calming.

 - an awesome anti-inflammatory and anti-irritant, that takes the fire out of the itch and helps to prevent redness and stinging